-Hybrid mattress reviews, ratings and comparisons
+Hybrid mattress reviews, ratings & comparisons

 The term “hybrid” is defined as something that’s the end result of different components combined to produce similar but improved results of the initial creation.
 A hybrid car, for example is powered by both an electric motor and an internal combustion engine, which relies more on renewable resources, reduces gas consumption and emits less pollution.
 Good for your wallet and good for the planet.

 Today’s hybrid mattresses begin with a base coil system (pocketed or inner spring coil) with varying combinations of memory foam, latex and/or gel on top to create more resilient comfort layers.
-These diverse layers work together to provide significantly improved pressure point relief during sleep, which reduces tossing and turning.
+These diverse layers inside the mattress work together to provide significantly improved pressure point relief during sleep, which reduces tossing and turning.
 The spring base gives the hybrid its bounciness (good for your joints) and contouring support (good for your back).

 While each layer of a hybrid mattress can deliver a great night’s sleep on its own, combining them improves their effectiveness and extends the life of the mattress.
 Some mattress experts feel that hybrid mattresses reduce the chance of body impressions because the construction materials support each other in ways we’ve never seen before.